Integrated Neurology Services

 Neurology & Sleep Specialists Located in Northern Virginia, Alexandria, VA, Old Alexandria, VA, Lorton, VA, & Falls Church, VA

 Migraines cause pulsing head pain and a host of other disabling symptoms in about 10% of the population worldwide.
-The board-certified neurologists at Integrated Neurology Services offer advanced migraine therapies at their four Northern Virginia locations in Alexandria, Falls Church, and Lorton, as well as serving the Vienna, VA community.
+The board-certified neurologists at Integrated Neurology Services offer advanced migraine therapies at their Northern Virginia locations in Alexandria, Falls Church, and Lorton, also serving the Vienna, VA, community.
 Call your nearest office or book an appointment online today to find lasting relief from migraines.

 People often refer to a migraine as a headache, but it’s actually much more disruptive.
 Migraines cause severe, throbbing head pain that usually occurs with nausea, vomiting, and heightened sensitivity to light and sound.
 These symptoms can last up to three days if left untreated and may be severe enough to interfere with daily activities.

 Migraines differ from tension headaches in many ways.
 While a tension headache usually causes pain on both sides of the head, a migraine is more severe and often only affects one side.
 Other common symptoms of a migraine include:

 - Pulsating or throbbing head pain

 Some people go through different stages of migraine symptoms, called the prodrome, aura, attack, and post-drome phases.
 These phases may include a variety of other symptoms, such as mood changes, uncontrollable jerking movements, and visual disturbances.

 What causes a migraine?

 More research is needed to understand what causes some people to get migraines, but genetics may play a role.
 Migraine attacks may result from particular triggers, including: